gromnitsky/ruby-mswin64/README.md

 Produce a native Windows build of Ruby using VS2019.

-Outputs a portable .zip that requires only small [MS Visual C++ Redistributable][] pkg on a target machine.
+Outputs a portable .zip that requires only [MS Visual C++ Redistributable][] pkg on a target machine.

 [MS Visual C++ Redistributable]: https://aka.ms/vs/16/release/vc_redist.x64.exe